Blog Archives

 Follow @mlbreportsSaturday, January.26, 2013

 Wrigley Field might just be the best place just to watch a baseball game (Fenway Park rivals it for entire ballpark experience).
-AT &T Park and PNC Psrk usually round out the top 4 Parks
+AT &T Park and PNC Park usually round out the top 4 Parks

 By Richie Devotie (MLB Schedule Correspondent): Follow @MrBaseballMan and Chuck Booth (Lead Baseball Writer/Website Owner) Follow @chuckbooth3024

-I love Wrigley Field more than any other park just to watch a game.
 Having been to all of the MLB Parks a minimum of 3 times (and most closer to 5 and above) – there is something so unique about this baseball cathedral that makes me think it is the 1920s still.
-We have another video presentation from our Baseball Schedule Correspondent’ Richie Devotie down below that has all of the Cubs opponents in the upcoming season in 2013 – plus a recap of how the team fared in 2012.
-After viewing it – plus read about one of the craziest, yet rewarding days of my ballpark chaser streaks.

 Richie Devotie Presents His Power Point Cubs 2013 Schedule Breakdown